csteinmetz1/ronn/README.md

 ### Build
 You can also build from source.
+The following steps are for building on macOS, assuming you have XCode and the Command Line Tools, as well as CMake already installed.
+The steps should be similar for other platforms.

-1. Change to the root of the plugin project.
+1. Grab the modules and then change to the root of the plugin project
 ```
+git submodule init
+git submodule update
 cd plugin/
 ```
 2. Download the `.zip` file containing the [libtorch](https://pytorch.org/cppdocs/) (PyTorch C++ API) source.